Kananelo688/Drongos-Weight-Scale-Design/README.md

 # Drongos-Weight-Scale-Design

 ## Overview
-This project aims to streamline the process of measuring and analyzing bird weights in the field.
+This project aims to streamline the process of measuring and analysing bird weights in the field.
 The system comprises a scale, a microcontroller for data acquisition, and a mobile application for real-time data viewing and interaction.
 The subsystems work together to provide a seamless and efficient solution for ornithological research.

 ## Subsystems